bgopikrishna/content/blog/getting-started-with-webpack.md

 }
 ```

-We will not go over each function in detail to keep things simple.
+to keep things simple, we will not go over each function in detail.

 We have a form with an event listener of the type `submit`.
 Whenever the user submits the form with his date of birth, we will calculate the age using `calcAge` the function.
 And render the result inside a `div` with id. `result`.